ricardodiasc/lazynvim-configs/readme.md

 ### Angular LSP not starting up

 If the Angular LSP is not starting from a specific project, check the typescript and angular version.
-The Mason installation always pulls the lattest version and sometimes the project will not be compatible with newer Angular/Typescript.
+The Mason installation always pulls the latest version and sometimes the project will not be compatible with newer Angular/Typescript.

 * Solution